Belize22/Ceten/README.md

 # Catan
-This is an implementation of Settler of Catan in Python for ConUHacks IV.
+This is an implementation of Settlers of Catan using Python and PyGame.
+Inspired by and created during ConUHacks IV.